tolikcode/tolikcode.github.io/content/post/rxjsMap.md

 +++
 date = "2017-06-28"
-title = "mergeMap vs concatMap vs switchMap"
+title = "mergeMap vs flatMap vs concatMap vs switchMap"

 +++

-Today we're going to look at the difference between these three [RxJS](http://reactivex.io/rxjs/) operators.
-This might be an obvious thing for someone doing reactive programming in their daily job.
-But for me, it took a few hours to play with these operators to thoroughly understand them.
-So I've decided to spend a few more hours in writing a blog post about it :)
+Today we're going to look at the difference between these ~~four~~ three [RxJS](http://reactivex.io/rxjs/) operators.
+The simple part is that `flatMap` is just an alias for `mergeMap`.
+Other operators have a difference that might be important in some cases.

 <!--more-->

-## TL;DR
-Here's an [example at JsFiddle](https://jsfiddle.net/tolikcode/2uqrghy0/) showing the difference between the operators.

 ## When do you need them?